How to Better Manage Countertop Shop Scheduling

 When your shop has too much on its plate, more mistakes are likely to be made.
 Not to mention some of your best staff members can get burnt out and leave, and replacing talent in this industry is incredibly difficult.

 All of this boils down to a lower margin in an already low-margin industry.
-But don’t worry – there is a better way, and you can take small strides towards a more efficient scheduling process.
+But don’t worry – there is a better way, and we’ve gathered some tips from the most successful fabricators to share with you!

 Why Focus On Scheduling?

-We talk to fabricators every day, and scheduling is typically one of many bottlenecks they’re facing.
+Scheduling is typically one of many bottlenecks fabricators are facing.
 What makes the scheduling problem so important?

 If you overbook, then you have to call the customer and reschedule, but they just took off work to meet you, and now they want to be compensated for their time.
 It’s a world of hurt just waiting for you at the end of an already stressful day.